Tr0f1k/casino_test/README.md

 ## img

-'img' folder contains five images that are used on the frontend: four png's of fruits and a placeholder for the game picture that says 'No Image Found'
+'img' folder contains five images that are used on the frontend: four png's of fruits used in SpinLogic and a placeholder for the game picture that says 'No Image Found'